ibm-apiconnect/sample-orders-api/README.md

 ### Step 2.
 Import the sample to your API Connect instance

  - Navigate to the API Connect Console at [APIC on AWS (US East)](https://api-manager.us-east-a.apiconnect.automation.ibm.com/manager/),  [APIC on AWS (Frankfurt)](https://api-manager.eu-central-a.apiconnect.automation.ibm.com/manager/) or  [APIC on AWS (London)](https://api-manager.eu-west-a.apiconnect.automation.ibm.com/manager/).
 (If you don't have an API Connect instance provisioned -  [sign up for a free 30 day trial now](https://register.automation.ibm.com/apic/trial/aws?source=github_sample))
- - In the homepage, select Develop APIs and products.
+ - In the homepage, select Create an API.
  ![API Manager UI](images/api-manager.png)

  - On the _Develop_ page, click Add and  select "_API (from REST, GraphQL or SOAP)_".